 - Lubricate the tip of the colon tube using olive oil or coconut oil.

-- Lie on your left side or your back and insert the colon tube slowly 6-18 inches (never more than 18 inches) into the rectum.
+- Lie on your left side or your back and insert the colon tube slowly 2-4 inches into the rectum.
 If the tube kinks pull out and try again, as kinking will block the flow of the coffee.

 - Release the clamp, letting about a pint of coffee (two cups, which is half the amount in the bag or bucket) flow slowly in, and re-clamp.
 If the coffee does not flow there is most likely a kink in the tube.
 Withdraw the tube, reinsert, and try again.